SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-define-initial-layout.md

   {path: '', outlet: 'search', loadComponent: () => import('./search/search.component')},
 ]);
 ```
-A route for a view in the peripheral layout must be a secondary route with an empty path.
+A route for a view in the initial layout must be a secondary route with an empty path.
 The outlet refers to the view in the layout.
 Because the path is empty, no outlet needs to be added to the URL.
 </details>

 [menu-how-to]: /docs/site/howto/how-to.md